Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 Pros:

-- Unique social layer adds real accountability and learning opportunities
+- Unique social layer drives real accountability and learning

-- Broadest alternative asset selection of any app on this list
+- Widest alternative asset selection on this list

 - High-yield cash account is competitive

-- No payment for order flow — they charge a tip-based fee instead, which is more transparent
+- Tip-based fees instead of payment for order flow — more transparent

 Cons:

-- Social features can encourage herd behavior, which is a genuine risk for beginners who are still developing their own investment philosophy
+- Social features can push beginners toward herd behavior, which is risky when you're still finding your own philosophy

-- Research tools are good but not as deep as Fidelity or Webull
+- Research is solid but not as thorough as Fidelity or Webull

-- Alternative assets like art and real estate are illiquid and high-risk — not a place for beginner money
+- Alternative assets like art and real estate are illiquid and risky — not beginner money

 Detailed Feature Comparison: Best Investing Apps for Beginners 2026